 - Sports, Fitness and Recreation

 The Boys & Girls Club is committed to filling the basic needs of children and youth, and that’s why we provide a daily snack and meal program at each of the three Clubs.
 Our participation in the State of Minnesota’s Summer Food Service Program and the CACFP during the school year enables us to serve nutritious snacks and meals five days a week for kids, effectively curbing hunger for Club kids in Central Minnesota.
-We also thank Second Harvest Heartland Food Bank/Feeding America and Gold’n Plump Poultry for their significant contributions to this worthwhile program.
+We also thank Second Harvest Heartland Food Bank/Feeding America, Jennie-O, and Pilgrims – Home of Gold’n Plump for their significant contributions to this worthwhile program.

 About the research